 This is where I help you.

-If you’re wanting to make some extra income online, particularly if you already have an existing website where you’re making connections with other teachers in your field, I’d love for you to partner with me and earn a 50% commission when your followers purchase an RTE resource you recommend.
+If you're wanting to make extra income online as an RTE Resource Partner, particularly if you already have an existing website where you're making connections with other teachers in your field, I'd love for you to partner with me and earn a 50% commission when your followers purchase an RTE resource you recommend.
 This is great if you already have a popular blog or website, or just people who listen to your recommendations.
 Basically, you tell other people about the resources we have on our website, and send them your link to our site.
 You earn a commission when that person buys.

 I know.
 This means you have to sell something.
-But I’m not talking about a hard sell.
-I’m talking about sharing great done-for-you, print-and-go resources that can take the stress off your fellow teachers.
-I’m talking about resources that you’ve already tried, and that you can recommend honestly to your friends and colleagues.
+But I'm not talking about a hard sell.
+I'm talking about sharing great done-for-you, print or upload-and-go resources that can take the stress off your fellow teachers.
+I'm talking about resources that you've already tried, and that you can recommend honestly to your friends and colleagues.

-This works great if you have people who listen to your recommendations and you can bubble over with enthusiasm about lessons plans you love.
-But what if you don’t like selling?
-What if you’d rather hide in your classroom and create lesson plans.
-Perhaps you have some really great project-based, service learning lesson ideas, but you have no idea how to get them ready for the public or how to convince other people to buy them.
-And we all know you probably don’t have the time, if you’re having to work more than one job.
+This works great if you have people who listen to your recommendations and you can bubble over with enthusiasm about plans you love.
+But what if you don't like selling?
+What if you'd rather hide in your classroom and create lesson plans?
+Perhaps you have some really great project-based, service learning, social change lesson ideas, but you have no idea how to get them ready for the public or how to convince other people to buy them.
+And we all know you probably don't have the time, if you're having to work more than one job.

-That’s where our Join Venture Partnership program can help you.
+That's where the RTE Joint Venture Partner program can help you.
 You pitch your idea to us.
-If we like it, we’ll work with you to develop the unit into a marketable package and sell it directly on our website.
-You don’t have to market the lessons, you don’t have to sell the lessons.
-You create the lesson and just sit back and earn a 50% commission for the work you did once.
+If we like it, we'll work with you to develop the unit into a marketable package and sell it directly on our website.
+You don't have to market the lessons, you don't have to sell the lessons.
+You create the lesson, sit back, and earn a 50% royalty for the work you did once.

-Are you ready to start earning some extra income to help make your home life easier?
+Are you ready to start earning extra income to help make your teacher life easier?